wrasdf/ops-kube-crossplane-terraform/README.md

 crossplane with terraform-provider

 ### TODO List
-- How to setup terraform remote s3 as backend -> WIP

 - How to setup terrform kubernetes as backend -> ok
   - tf-status in the secrets of k8s upbound-system namespace: